Yugo: In the United States

+A pickup prototype was developed for the US market.

-In 1990, Yugo America introduced an fuel-injected version of the Yugo GVX to replace the primitive carbureted engine, but it arrived too late as the result of a recall by the United States Environmental Protection Agency of over 126,000 vehicles sold in the United States because they violated emissions regulations.
+In 1990, Yugo America introduced a fuel-injected version of the Yugo GVX to replace the primitive carbureted engine, but it arrived too late as the result of a recall by the United States Environmental Protection Agency of over 126,000 vehicles sold in the United States because they violated emissions regulations.
 The recall effectively caused Yugo America to cease importation and fold in April 1992.
 The noncompliant emission system used a carburetor of outdated design, an old-fashioned two-way catalytic converter with an air pump, and exhaust gas recirculation.
 The power-reducing application of this primitive emissions control equipment on an already-weak engine was one of the major problems that caused the vehicles to get a reputation for poor drivability.

-By the early 1990s, the effects of the United Nations sanctions on Yugoslavia forced Zastava to withdraw the car from every export market.
+By the early 1990s, the effects of United Nations sanctions on Yugoslavia forced Zastava to withdraw the car from every export market.
 After embargoes stifled production, the coup de grâce was NATO's 1999 bombing of the company's automotive division, instead of Zastava's arms manufacturing division.
 Only in 2000 could production be restarted and not until 2003 was the Florida launched.

 Malcolm Bricklin signed a deal with Zastava in 2002 to bring the Yugo back to the U.S. with a model tentatively called the ZMW.
 Under Bricklin's direction, Zastava Motor Works USA expected to sell 60,000 cars in 2003.
 However, Bricklin instead turned to marketing the Chery line of Chinese cars.
 Bricklin's foray into importing and marketing Chery cars from China folded in mid- to late 2006 when Bricklin could not come up with the investment required to fund United States-specification vehicles from Chery.

 United States sales by calendar year: